Bill Mather-Brown: Background

+Mather-Brown died on 17 August 2025, at the age of 89.
+He was the last living member of Australia's 1960 Paralympic team.

 Paralympic Games

-He has always been interested in sport and joined wheelchair sports in 1955.
+He had a lifelong interest in sport and joined wheelchair sports in 1955.
 He went to the Stoke Mandeville games in 1957 and competed in several sports.
 At the 1960 Rome Paralympics, he won a silver medal in Men's Class B table tennis with Bruno Moretti and participated in the Australia men's national wheelchair basketball team.
 At the 1964 Tokyo Paralympics, he participated in wheelchair fencing as part of the Men's Épée Team.
 At the 1968 Tel Aviv Paralympics, he won a silver medal in the Men's Slalom A event and participated in swimming, table tennis and wheelchair basketball events.

 Commonwealth Paraplegic Games

 Mather-Brown competed at the 1962 Commonwealth Paraplegic Games in his home town of Perth.
 He won medals in four sports.
-In weightlifting he wonnthe gold medal in the men's lightweight class B, in wheelchair basketball he won Gold in the Men's competition, in table tennis he won a gold medal in the men's doubles Class B and a silver medal in the men's class B, in swimming he won gold in the men's backstroke 50 metres Class C, and silver in the men's 50 metres crawl, class C.
+In weightlifting he won the gold medal in the men's lightweight class B, in wheelchair basketball he won Gold in the Men's competition, in table tennis he won a gold medal in the men's doubles Class B and a silver medal in the men's class B, in swimming he won gold in the men's backstroke 50 metres Class C, and silver in the men's 50 metres crawl, class C.